nchakicherla/arena/README.md

 ```

 #### Settings
 - `MEMORY_HOG_FACTOR` will be multiplied by requested allocation size to determine new page size, in case the current page is not large enough.
 Larger values result in fewer overall calls to `malloc`.
+Default value `8`
-- `DEFAULT_PAGE_SIZE` is set initially at `4096` and is the first page size upon initialization using `initArena()`
+- `DEFAULT_PAGE_SIZE` is the first page size upon initialization using `initArena()`.
+Default value `4096`

 #### Miscellaneous
 - `int setAllocator(fn_ptr)` allows overriding `malloc` if desired.
 Replacement must be of the form `void *(*alloc_fn)(size_t)` (like `malloc`)